MUNICIPAL WASTE GENERATION PER UNIT OF GDP

 Comments

-A closer analysis of the trend in municipal waste generation relative to household consumption reveals that between 2013 and 2014, the two indicators followed a similar pattern (with the ratio remaining stable).
-However, between 2014 and 2015, they diverged, with waste generation decreasing and consumption increasing, leading to a decline in the ratio.
+A more detailed examination of the trend in municipal waste generation relative to household consumption, through the ratio between the annual values of the two indicators, shows that between 2013 and 2014 they followed a similar pattern, with the ratio remaining broadly stable.
+Between 2014 and 2015, by contrast, a divergent trend was observed, with a decrease in waste generation and an increase in consumption, resulting in a decline in the ratio.

-In 2019, municipal waste generation declined slightly, while household consumption increased, reducing the ratio.
-In 2020, the ratio significantly increased due to a decrease in both indicators, but more sharply for household expenditures.
+In 2019, municipal waste generation decreased slightly against an increase in consumption, resulting in a reduction in the ratio.
+In 2020, the ratio increased significantly, due to the decrease recorded for both indicators, which was more pronounced for household expenditure.

 Data